-The Effenco proposal by LAAB selected as finalist for the 4000 St-Patrick site in Montréal.
+The proposal by LAAB selected as finalist for the 4000 St-Patrick site in Montréal.

 LAAB collective is pleased to announce its participation as lead design architect in the E-Valley/ La Vallé-E finalist team for the international Reinventing Cities competition.
 Sponsored by the Ville de Montréal and C40 Cities, the competition aims to redevelop the 4000 St-Patrick site, on the edge of historic Lachine Canal, with the objective of carbon neutrality coupled with architectural and urban innovation.
-This project speaks to our core values and vision for a more resilient urban future as well as highlights our design innovation capabilities.
+Aiming to establish a campus dedicated to the sustainable and electric mobility industry (The Electric Valley), this landmark project demonstrates our core values and vision for a more resilient urban future, while showcasing our innovation capabilities.

 We thank Effenco and DIVCO for their trust and we congratulate our exceptional teammates: Régis Côté et associés (architecture), Martin Roy and associates (mechanical, electrical, energy) , Vertima (sustainability), Momentum Transport Canada (mobility, transport), Mario Brodeur consultants (heritage), Daniel Tierney (social and community development), tony babinski of Kornelius (storytelling, branding) and LNDMRK (art integration).